 God bless you early sunset!

-To illustrate the way the Earth orbits the sun we did a little rotation illustration.
+To illustrate the way the Earth orbits the sun we did a little revolving illustration.
 We used a marble as our Earth and sent it spinning around a pie tin.

 Planet Line Up